A Survey of AI-Generated Video Evaluation: AI-Generated Video Evaluation

 \section{AI-Generated Video Evaluation}

-The field of evaluating AI-generated videos is in its early stages.
-As synthesized video content becomes increasingly prevalent, there is a demand for effective evaluation methods that align with the intentions of creators and the perceptions of viewers.
-This survey seeks to outline a preliminary framework for AI-Generated Video Evaluation (AIGVE), recognizing that our definitions and understandings will evolve as the field matures.
+The field of evaluating AI-generated videos is still in its early stages.
+As synthesized video content becomes increasingly prevalent, there is a growing demand for effective evaluation methods that align with both the intentions of creators and the perceptions of viewers.
+This survey aims to outline a preliminary framework for AI-Generated Video Evaluation (AIGVE), recognizing that the definitions and methodologies will continue to evolve as the field matures.

-By extensively reviewing and categorizing existing research \cite{min_perceptual_2024, wu_exploring_2023-1, liu_mmbench_2024, liu2023evalcrafter}, we propose that AI-generated videos should ideally satisfy two principal criteria: 1) alignment with human perception and 2) alignment with human instructions.
+By extensively reviewing and categorizing existing research \cite{min_perceptual_2024, wu_exploring_2023-1, liu_mmbench_2024, liu2023evalcrafter}, we propose that AI-generated videos should ideally satisfy two complementary criteria: 1) alignment with human perception and 2) alignment with human instructions.
+These two dimensions also correspond to different categories of errors that current evaluation methods aim to identify and mitigate.

 \textbf{Alignment with Human Perception}.
+This aspect focuses on evaluating video quality from a human perceptual perspective.
+It is primarily designed to identify and address a range of perceptual and generation-related errors, including Technical Error, Dynamic Error, Physical Error, Consistency Error, and Quality Error introduced in Section \ref{sec:video_generators}.

-This aspect emphasizes evaluating video quality by assessing traditional metrics such as high resolution, clarity, and the absence of noise \cite{min_perceptual_2024}.
-Besides, AI-generated content introduces additional complexity, as videos must also maintain consistency with the physical world \cite{sanchez2020learning, tang2023intrinsic}.
-This involves realistic texture rendering, accurate color representation, and adherence to physical laws, ensuring that the videos are not only of high quality but also believable and immersive.
+Traditional evaluation metrics emphasize factors such as resolution, clarity, and the absence of noise \cite{min_perceptual_2024}.
+However, AI-generated videos introduce additional complexity beyond these low-level signals.
+Videos must exhibit coherent motion over time (dynamic consistency), maintain object and scene consistency across frames, and adhere to real-world physical constraints \cite{sanchez2020learning, tang2023intrinsic}.
+This includes realistic texture rendering, accurate color representation, and physically plausible interactions.
+Therefore, alignment with human perception extends beyond visual fidelity to encompass temporal coherence and physical realism, ensuring that generated videos are both visually convincing and perceptually believable.

+\textbf{Alignment with Human Instructions}.
+With the advancement of generative AI technologies, a new challenge has emerged: ensuring that generated videos faithfully follow detailed human instructions, which are typically expressed in textual form.
+This aspect is primarily designed to identify and resolve Alignment Error in Section \ref{sec:video_generators}, where the generated content deviates from the intended semantics, actions, or narrative described by the user.